serge-sans-paille/frozen/README.rst

 The perfect hashing is strongly inspired by the blog post `Throw away the keys:
 Easy, Minimal Perfect Hashing <http://stevehanov.ca/blog/index.php?id=119>`_.

+Thanks a lot to Jérôme Dumesnil for his high-quality reviews!

 Contact
 -------